KrisRJack/KrisRJack/README.md

 			<td>Launching My First App</td>
 			<td>
 				• Worked for many months with a team of three to launch a marketplace app that we believed could bring a brand new experience to online shopping<br>
 				• While the launch of this app was one of my proudest moments, we made countless mistakes along the way.
-Learning from our mistakes has helped me evolve into a better developer and leader
+Learning from our mistakes has shaped me into an even better developer and leader
 			</td>
 		</tr>
 		<tr>